iUmayanga-ui/09/Readme.md

 int main() {
     int num;

-    // Input from the user
     printf("Enter a positive integer: ");
     scanf("%d", &num);

-    // Check if the number is positive if (num <= 0) {
+    if (num <= 0) {
         printf("Please enter a positive integer.\n");
     } else {
-        // Call the leading_digit function and print the result printf("The leading digit of %d is %d\n", num, leading_digit(num));
+        printf("The leading digit of %d is %d\n", num, leading_digit(num));
     }